-The objects of the Oil and gas Corporation, established in legislation under the Oil and Gas Corporation Act, are to invest in, engage in and carry out the following activities in the province and elsewhere, in accordance with the priorities of the government of the province:
+The objects of the Oil and Gas Corporation, as outlined in the Act, are to invest in, engage in and carry out the following activities in the province and elsewhere, in accordance with the priorities of the government of the province:

 In addition, the corporation may invest in and engage in those other activities that the Lieutenant-Governor in Council may approve.